-In his Duke Performances debut, Cho brings a substantial program of nineteenth- and twentieth-century masterworks.
+In his Duke Performances debut, Cho brings a substantial program of 19th and 20th-century masterworks.
 Cho performs the late Six Pieces of Brahms, which are among his most personal compositions.
 The grandeur of Franck’s Prélude, Choral et Fugue comes next, challenging through its chromatic harmonies and transcendent form.
-Glenn Gould called Berg’s early Sonata, op.1, “expansive, pessimistic, and unquestionably ecstatic” — fitting words for this one-movement student piece imparting Berg’s youthful fire.
+Glenn Gould called Berg’s early Sonata, opus 1, “expansive, pessimistic, and unquestionably ecstatic” — fitting words for this one-movement student piece imparting Berg’s youthful fire.
 Cho closes with Liszt’s vast Sonata in B Minor, perhaps the zenith of romantic piano music.

 Brahms: Six Pieces for Piano, op.
 118